Federico Gatti

 In his youth career, Gatti played for the clubs Chieri, Torino and Alessandria.
 Gatti's senior career began with in February 2015, when he joined Promozione team Pavarolo, who gained promotion to Eccellenza in the next season.
 In mid-2016, Gatti joined Saluzzo but returned to Pavarolo six months later.
 Gatti remained at Pavarolo until 2018, when he changed his position from midfielder to defender during the last matches of the season.
 He then moved to Verbania, who won the Eccellenza title and were promoted to Serie D in the 2018–19 season.
 Gatti made his professional debut with Serie C side Pro Patria and he joined Serie B side Frosinone the following year.
 In January 2022, Gatti joined Juventus, who loaned him back to Frosinone until the end of the season.

-Gatti did not represent Italy at youth levels and he won his sole cap for the senior team in 2022.
+Gatti did not represent Italy at youth levels, and he won his first senior team cap in 2022.
+Two years later, he was also selected for the UEFA Euro 2024 final squad.